Ex-Tesla worker says he lost job despite sacrifices, including sleeping in car to shorten commute

 Tesla is known as a demanding workplace, with its Glassdoor reviews noting that employees typically work long hours and put in time on the weekends.
 But a recent LinkedIn post from a Tesla worker who lost his job earlier this month is sparking a debate about whether workers should make such sacrifices for their employers.

-In the post, former Tesla worker Nico Murillo writes about his dedication to the electric vehicle maker, noting that he slept in his car on weekdays at one point in 2023 to cut out his 1.5 hour commute.
+In the post, former Tesla worker Nico Murillo writes about his dedication to the electric vehicle maker, noting that he slept in his car on weekdays at one point in 2023 to cut out his 1.5 hour commute to the Fremont, California factory.
 "Showered at the factory and slept in the parking lot.
 Microwaved dinner in the break room," he wrote.

 Then, Murillo wrote, he logged into his computer on April 15 at 4:30 a.m. to find his account had been deactivated.
 He soon noticed an email that read, "Unfortunately as a result, your position has been eliminated by this restructuring."
 Murillo nevertheless drove to his office and tried to badge in.